rlivingsus/misc/AllBooks.md

 - Levy, Lawrence: To Pixar and Beyond (kindle)
 - Lewis, Joseph Robert: Aetherium (kindle)
 - Lewis, Michael: The Undoing Project
-- Le Guin, Ursula K.: The Dispossessed
+- Le Guin, Ursula K.: The Dispossessed; The Left Hand of Darkness
 - Lipman, Joanne: That's What She Said
 - Liu, Cixin: The Three-Body Problem; To Hold up the Sky; Supernova ERA
 - Liu, Ken: The Armies of Those I Love; Invisible Planets